 Soil preparation is an integral aspect with regards to having a successful garden.
 Every successful gardener will confess that good soil preparation is, in most cases, the key to a successful garden.
 For any crop to thrive, it must meet specific standards.
 More specifically, more often than not, crops thrive in gardens having nutritious soil.
 Not every soil will have the needed requirements for vegetables to thrive.
 In this regard, some need a helping hand.

-More often than not, you will find few ways to carry out the process in question.
+More often than not, you will find a few ways to carry out the process in question.
 The first option is purchasing a soil test kit.
-Depending on the needed information, you could either go for the available test kits or the more advanced kind.
+Depending on the needed information, you could either use the available test kits or the more advanced ones.
 Note that the latter option will, in most cases, be expensive.
-In general, the only information needed for preparing the soil can be obtained using the first option.
+The only information needed for preparing the soil can be obtained using the first option.
 This kind is relatively cheap and will serve the purpose.
 Planting deciduous trees also is an excellent way to garden.

-As mentioned earlier, soil testing is essential because it will help you identify the needed components to act effectively: as such, after testing, it's time to act.
+As mentioned earlier, soil testing is essential because it will help you identify the needed components to act effectively; after testing, it's time to act.
 More specifically, amend and correct the condition of the soil.
-Regarding correcting the soil condition, especially regarding the soils' PH, there are few points to note.
-To start with, note that a high PH and a relatively Low PH spells doom for all your garden exploits.
+Regarding correcting the soil condition, especially regarding the soils' P.H., there are a few points to note.
+To start with, note that a high P.H. and a relatively low P.H. spells doom for all your garden exploits.
 As such, a neutral Ph is needed for a healthy garden.
 At a neutral stage, usually 7, microbial activity is at the pick, and the plants can absorb nutrients.

 A soil P.H. between 5.5-7 is ideal and creates a healthy environment for your crops.
-Anything more or lesser than this figure will result in nutrients deficiency or increasing toxic levels.
-You can also enhance nutrients intake and increased microbial activities by applying organic matter.
-Lastly, note that it will be almost impossible to identify the soil's P.H. for old and aged manure.
+Anything more or less than this figure will result in nutrient deficiency or increasing toxic levels.
+You can also enhance nutrient intake and increase microbial activities by applying organic matter.
+Lastly, it will be almost impossible to identify the soil's P.H. for old and aged manure.

 The importance of nitrogen, phosphorus, and potassium